JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 ## Optional Task (scaling the search to real networks)

 As the methodology and approach are fundamentally similar to the previous question, and considering the substantial volume of code, we have refrained from including specific code snippets here.
-FUll code are provided in the following links.
+FUll code are provided here: [Full Code](https://github.com/JasonShen-SH/mase_real/tree/main)

-We have modified the presentation format of the VGG model, transforming it into a sequence of network layers to simplify the process of writing the network configuration (making it much easier to modify the network architecture).
+To start with, we have modified the presentation format of the VGG model, transforming it into a sequence of network layers to simplify the process of writing the network configuration (making it much easier to modify the network architecture).

 The modified version of VGG model will only have <code>self.seq_blocks</code> in the forward function.
 <pre>